 Figure 10 shows all the tables dumped from the database “nilakantatrust”.

 Information_schema is the table which contains meta-data, nothing but information about all the tables and columns of the database.

 http://192.168.2.3/news-and-events.php?id=-22 union select 1,group_concat(column_name),3,4,5,6,7 from information_schema.columns where table_schema=database()–

-Figure (k) displays all the columns of the tables in the database “nilakantatrust”.
-We can look at all the columns and then dump the interesting columns like passwords, SSN, credit card numbers, etc.
+Figure 11 displays all the columns of the tables in the database “nilakantatrust”.
+We can look at all the columns and then dump the interesting columns like passwords, SSN, credit card numbers and so on.

 The attacker needs to execute his commands by observing the response of the application.
 This makes exploiting a SQL Injection attack more difficult but not impossible.

 The above URL gives the same data as the original site.